 Join us on this exclusive journey, limited to 10 participants, with a private visit to the Hypogeum.

-Price is per person based on double occupancy, for reservations received by 10 April 2023.
-After this date add $100 per person.
+The price is per person based on double occupancy for reservations received by 10 April 2023.
+After this date, add $100 per person.

 Single Supplement: $1100 or NO single supplement if you prefer to share accommodations with another solo traveler.

 ROOMMATES ARRANGED FOR SOLO TRAVELERS WISHING TO SHARE ACCOMMODATIONS

 Day 1: Arrival at the Malta International Airport in Valletta

 Upon arrival at Valetta Airport (MLA), you will be met by your WanderWoman® tour escort and transferred to our hotel, a Maltese 5-star property with views of the harbor, located just outside the city walls of Valletta and within walking distance to points of interest and wonderful local restaurants.
 After an opportunity to rest and freshen up, we will venture out with our local guide for an introduction to Maltese cuisine & culture and to get acquainted with fellow travelers.
 Travel aboard a ‘Dghajsa,’ a small traditional Maltese boat, across the harbor to Vittoriosa.
 At the tip of this city is the oldest fortification on the Island, Fort St. Angelo.
 A walking tour of the city brings us through narrow streets with typical Maltese houses, band clubs, and churches that make up this ‘Victorious’ city.
 Enjoy a welcome dinner at a local restaurant.
 (D)